AmazingWikis/Wiki-Copying/README.md

 NOT SUITABLE FOR DEPLOYMENT USAGE!
 ALL SOFTWARE INSTALLED ON ONE SERVER IS SUBJECT TO DATA LOSS.

 All bash scripts provided have been tested on Ubuntu 20.04 for mediawiki 1.37.6.
+These should work at any VPS provider.
 These scripts will be updated as necessary.

 Once the fork is completed, perform the announcement immediately or after Google Indexed stuff